artofscripting/networkvector/README.md

 - **Authorized Testing Only** - Only scan networks you own or have permission to test
 - **Responsible Disclosure** - Report vulnerabilities through proper channels

-### Detection Avoidance
+### Responsible Scanning
-Network Vector performs basic TCP scanning which may be detected by:
+Network Vector performs TCP scanning which generates network traffic.
+For responsible scanning:
-- Intrusion Detection Systems (IDS)
-- Firewall logs
-- Network monitoring tools

-For stealth scanning, consider:
-- Reducing thread count (`--threads 1-10`)
-- Increasing timeout values (`--timeout 2.0`)
-- Scanning during low-traffic periods
+- Use `--exempt` to exclude sensitive hosts
+- Use appropriate thread counts for your network
+- Use `--scan-delay` to reduce scanning speed when needed
+- Always obtain proper authorization before scanning

 ## 🤝 Contributing